labs4capella/python4capella/README.md

 ## Update site

-You will need to add the following update site to your Capella installation:
+You will need to add the update site to your Capella installation, you can see available releases [here](https://github.com/labs4capella/python4capella/releases).

-TODO add the update site URL

 If you don't know how to install from an update site you can have a look at our [video](https://www.youtube.com/watch?v=qYTrO7THer0).